Responsible for the processing of data is:

 LinkedIn is provided by LinkedIn Ireland Unlimited Company, Wilton Place, Dublin 2, Ireland (“LinkedIn”).
 The information LinkedIn automatically collects about your use of our online presence on LinkedIn is generally sent to a server at LinkedIn Corporation, 1000 W. Maude Avenue, Sunnyvale, CA 94085, USA and stored there.
-There is no adequacy decision for the United States by the European Commission.
-Our cooperation is based on standard data protection clauses adopted by the European Commission.

 6. Contact options and your rights

 Being the data subject, you have the following rights according to:

 - art.
 15 GDPR, the right to obtain information about your personal data which we process, within the scope described therein;